solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 which indicate connections, DDL and DML operations, and more.
 Many businesses utilize audit logs to meet compliance requirements, but they can impact performance.

-Once enabled, KQL can be used to query the logs.
-For example, to query for user connection related events, run the following KQL query:

 > ![Warning] **Warning**: Excessive audit logging can degrade server
 > performance, so be mindful of the events and users configured for